Momentus Game - University of Chicago Game Design Club

 What do I do?

 As a lead developer of the game, I have a pivotal role in designing game mechanics and helping our team function.
 I've spent many hours programming our game's systems (detailed below) and composing music for the various regions in the game.
-In addition to working on the game myself, I also organize the duties of each of the seven members of our team and help keep the development cycle running.
+In addition to working on the game myself, I also organize the duties of each of the four members of our team and help keep the development cycle running.

 Below are a few of the large accomplishments we have made so far.
 Note that this is only a small portion of what we have completed.
 Every feature listed below is something I have worked on.